cym13/cym13.github.io/about.rst

 Who am I?
 =========

-My name is Cédric Picard, I am a security consultant currently working in Luxembourg.
+My name is Cédric Picard, I am a security engineer currently working as pentester in France for a medical sofware editor.

-I spend most of my free time auditing free software, reversing malwares, developping new GNU/Linux tools and watching animes or My Little Pony.
+I spend most of my free time auditing free software, reversing malwares, developping new GNU/Linux tools, playing role playing games and watching animes or My Little Pony.

 Where's the girl at the top coming from?
 ========================================